 We are deeply invested in our mission and are working to create strategic programming that will empower women by providing them with the tools needed to create thriving businesses and careers; a platform to collaborate with other female designers; and inspiration from those who push the boundaries of innovation.

-If you are a “Woman Who Creates” or an advocate of “Women Who Create,” please join us in reaching these goals.
-Sign up for our newsletter; follow us on Facebook and Instagram; introduce us to your mentors or offer to mentor newer designers; and ask us for the programming that will benefit “Women Who Create.”
+If you are a woman in the creative industries, please join us in reaching these goals.
+Sign up for our newsletter; follow us on Facebook and Instagram; introduce us to your mentors or offer to mentor newer designers; and ask us for the programming that will benefit you.
 We believe that, through strategic efforts and collaboration opportunities, we can collectively create a new and balanced conversation around design.